If you don’t have any credit history or are looking to rebuild your credit report, then specialist credit cards could help.

 - 27.5% APR

-This card offers money back when you spend – but don’t get too excited.
+Going via TopCashback will earn you around £30 (the amount can vary).
+Once you have this card it offers money back when you spend – but don’t get too excited.
 You’d need to spend £100 a month for a year outside of Tesco to even make £1.50 – and that’s only if you are spending full multiples of £8 each time.

 Barclaycard Forward Credit Card

 - £19 cashback via Quidco